If you’re hiring remote team members in Mexico, you need to be aware of the benefits you’re required to provide by law.

 PTU requires employers to pay 10% of their profit to employees.
 The amount shared is divided in two:

-• The first half is distributed among the employees according to their days worked throughout the year.
+- The first half is distributed among employees according to their days worked throughout the year.
 It’s capped at three months’ worth of an employee’s salary and prorated for employees who have been at the company for less than a year.

-PTU does not apply to executives and other high-ranking employees such as CEOs, CFOs, General Managers, and Administration and Finance Directors.
+PTU doesn’t apply to companies less than a year old.
+Also, executives and other high-ranking employees such as CEOs, CFOs, general managers, administration, and finance directors aren’t eligible to receive PTU.

 Annual Bonus

-Employers in Mexico are required to give their employees an ‘aguinaldo’ — a yearly bonus.
+Employers in Mexico are required to give their employees an “aguinaldo,” which is a yearly bonus.
 This bonus typically equals 15 days’ pay, though some employers give their employees 20 or 30 days’ pay.

 Social Security